 All equipment necessary for the activities described below is supplied by fotpin.

 Weather permitting, weeding teams patrol the Reserve every Thursday morning, grubbing the seasonal weeds.
 There are weekend teams as well, the frequency of which depends on the season, but which occur at least monthly.

-Contact Bob (Thursdays) or the Coordinator (weekends) to receive regular emails regarding upcoming weeding activities.
+Contact Bob (Thursdays) or Len (weekends) to receive regular emails regarding upcoming weeding activities.

 Spraying.
 Those of us certified to use herbicides (in accordance with the requirements of ACT Parks and Conservation) will be spraying St. John's Wort, African Lovegrass, Paterson's Curse, Verbascum, Thistles, Briars and and Blackberry when conditions are appropriate in spring and summer.